VictorAvelar/mollie-api-go/docs/v4-upgrade.md

 - Improvements for devcontainer files
 - Major versions of multiple github actions updated
 - Base `Dockerfile` using Go 1.22.x
-- Tests related to payments were update to use the new types.
+- Tests were update to use the new types.
+- Test coverage was slightly improved.